Revealed: the best holiday destinations for wine lovers

 “Alongside the dominant countries such as France, Italy, and the USA, this index has shown that there are several emerging countries that have burst onto the wine-making scene, so no matter where you decide to vacation in the world, you’ll have the option to enjoy a bottle of wine – whether your personal favourite is red, white, or rosé.

-“Whatever your plans are when it comes to wine-tasting holidays, make sure you secure yourself a travel insurance policy and check the Product Disclosure Statement to ensure you understand the limits and exclusions, especially surrounding alcohol consumption while travelling.”
+“Whatever your plans are when it comes to wine-tasting holidays, make sure you secure yourself a travel insurance or cruise travel insurance policy and check the Product Disclosure Statement to ensure you understand the limits and exclusions, especially surrounding alcohol consumption while travelling.”

 So, all that’s left to do is decide which region you want to visit and sort out your flight and hotels!
 And if you decide to enjoy a staycation and visit some of the amazing vineyards our country has to offer, then make sure you take out domestic travel insurance, to cover you for all eventualities.